 The successful candidate will be expected to have a key role in genetics and genomics education in Molecular Genetics, and to serve as Director of our new MHSc in Medical Genomics.
 This new program will provide medical trainees, research scientists, and laboratory professionals with the theory and practical knowledge necessary to incorporate genomics data into medical practice.
 This new program will consist of a core set of lecture, discussion, and project-based courses across a two-year program duration.
 In addition to lecture-based learning, students will participate in a capstone practicum during the final academic term of the program with a focus on patient interaction and laboratory data generation.
 The candidate will have a leadership role in student recruitment and admissions, teaching courses and recruitment of other faculty to participate in teaching, development of online course modules, applying for educational grants, networking to establish research positions in the final term, and finding routes to employment for graduates.

 Salary will be commensurate with qualifications and experience.

-Deadline for applications (including reference letters): October 13, 2016.
+Deadline for applications (including reference letters): April 18th, 2017.